kinkerl/eukalypse/README.md

 Testing
 ==========

 You need the webbrower chrome, a running selenium server and a testing webserver on localhost to run the tests.
-These are included!
+The last two are included!

 ```bash
 $ make start_server_selenium
 $ make start_server_web
 ```

-After the servers are started, you can create reference images for future checks, tailored to your system.
+After the servers are started, you have create reference images for future checks, tailored to your system.
 These images will depend "heavily" on your operating system.

 ```bash
 $ make generate_reference_screenshots